RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

 WEATHER SETTINGS PRESETS
 -----

       The Weather Settings Presets are the preconfigured weather states like Thunderstorm, Partly Cloudy, and Blizzard.
 They're used for the Weather variable in Basic Controls, as well as by the Change Weather function, Random Weather Variation, and Weather Override Volumes.

       You can find the included presets in Blueprints/Weather_Effects/Weather_Presets.

       To make your own, a good way is to just duplicate one of the assets in that folder and adjust the settings in the new preset.
 Your new asset will be usable in all the same ways that the included presets are.

+      It's also possible to add additional blueprint logic into individual weather presets for custom effects.
+See the entry on Custom Weather Behavior for that.

 -----
 CHANGE WEATHER